 Information contained on this page is provided by an independent third-party content provider.
 WorldNow and this Station make no warranties or representations in connection therewith.
 If you have any questions or comments about this page please contact email@example.com.

-Famed Opry host Eddie Stubbs emceed the event with special remarks and musical performances by country music celebrity Marty Stuart, as well as The Church Sisters, The Shotgun Rubies, The Chuck Wagon Gang and Carl Jackson.
-Commissioner Susan Whitaker, Tennessee Department of Tourist Development and Chris Canfield, Virginia Tourism Corporation, also brought remarks.
-The event was fittingly held at The Country Music Hall of Fame® and Museum.
+Famed Opry host Eddie Stubbs will emcee the event with special remarks and musical performances by country music celebrity Marty Stuart, The Church Sisters, The Shotgun Rubies, The Chuck Wagon Gang and Carl Jackson.
+Commissioner Susan Whitaker, Tennessee Department of Tourist Development and Chris Canfield, Virginia Tourism Corporation, will also speak.
+The event will be held at The Country Music Hall of Fame and Museum.

 "My dear friend Rusty Morrell approached me with the idea to produce a project honoring the original 1927 Bristol Sessions," Jackson said.
-"He was very aware and fond of a couple of other multi-artist 'tribute' projects I had produced and felt I was the guy who could bring his vision to life.
-In my opinion, the importance of those '27 recordings cannot be overstated, and I am truly honored that Rusty asked me to shine a new and loving light on some of those classic works."
+"He was very aware and fond of a couple of other multi-artist tribute projects I'd produced and felt I was the guy who could bring his vision to life.
+In my opinion, the importance of those 27 recordings cannot be overstated.
+I'm truly honored that Rusty asked me to shine a new and loving light on some of those classic works."

 ©2012 PR Newswire.
 All Rights Reserved.